Fine Toothed Comba short story writing class

 I’m also a published writer with a BA in Anthropology, an MA in Dance and a Diploma in Hellerwork Structural Integration.
 I’ve worked as a research assistant at Yukon Archives, as a teacher and teaching assistant at various colleges and universities, and taught creative writing and healing workshops online and in person.

 So let’s step towards our calling, towards our stories, towards our personal mythologies, and start the mythmaking.
+Short story and essay style.

 Frequently Asked Questions